kaunel85/ong-bylaws/bylaws.md

 39. Speech order will be at the discretion of the Chair of the meeting

 40. Following speeches is a question period.
 During the period, a speakers list is opened that the President can close following his best judgement.
-After closing, any names on the speakers list must be exausted.
-Questions must be answered by all candidates, and may be presented 'booth style' so candidates do not hear eachother's answers.
+After closing, any names on the speakers list must be exhausted.
+Questions must be answered by all candidates, and may be presented 'booth style' so candidates do not hear each other's answers.

 41. Following question period is a discussion.
 The candidates shall not be present for the discussion.
 During the period, a speakers list is opened that the President can close following his best judgement.
-After closing, any names on the speakers list must be exausted.
+After closing, any names on the speakers list must be exhausted.

 42.